 The region's greenhouse gas emissions come from diverse sources, ranging from powering our workplaces to heating our homes to driving vehicles.
 In 2021, the region was responsible for approximately 33% of the state's total greenhouse gas emissions.
-Emissions in 2021 were only 74% of 2005 emissions, representing a small regional share decrease (down from 31% in 2005) relative to statewide emissions.
-The decrease was driven primarily by decreases in the electricity and transportation sectors, though transportation emissions were depressed by the COVID-19 pandemic to a significant degree.
+From 2005 to 2021, regional emissions saw a 26% decline, driven primarily by decreases in the electricity and transportation sectors.
+However, transportation emissions were depressed by the COVID-19 pandemic to a significant degree.

-241 Metropolitan Council.
+&lt;sup>241 Metropolitan Council.
 (2022).
-Climate Action Work Plan. https://metrocouncil.org/Planning/Climate/Climate-Action-Work-Plan.aspx
+Climate action work plan. https://metrocouncil.org/Planning/Climate/Climate-Action-Work-Plan.aspx